 - Low birth weight.
 Babies who weigh less than 5.5 pounds (2.5 kilograms) are at higher risk of developing cerebral palsy.
 This risk increases as birth weight drops.

 - Multiple babies.
 Cerebral palsy risk increases with the number of babies sharing the uterus.
-If one or more of the babies die, the chance that the survivors may have cerebral palsy increases.
+The risk also can be related to the likelihood of premature birth and low birth weight.
+If one or more of the babies die, the survivors' risk of cerebral palsy increases.

 - Premature birth.
-A normal pregnancy lasts 40 weeks.
-Babies born fewer than 37 weeks into the pregnancy are at higher risk of cerebral palsy.
+Babies born prematurely are at higher risk of cerebral palsy.
 The earlier a baby is born, the greater the cerebral palsy risk.

 - Contracture.
-Contracture is muscle tissue shortening due to severe muscle tightening (spasticity).
+Contracture is muscle tissue shortening due to severe muscle tightening that can be the result of spasticity.
 Contracture can inhibit bone growth, cause bones to bend, and result in joint deformities, dislocation or partial dislocation.
+These can include hip dislocation, curvature of the spine (scoliosis) and other orthopedic deformities.

 - Malnutrition.
 Swallowing or feeding problems can make it difficult for someone who has cerebral palsy, particularly an infant, to get enough nutrition.
-This may cause impaired growth and weaker bones.
-Some children may need a feeding tube for adequate nutrition.
+This can impair growth and weaken bones.
+Some children or adults need a feeding tube to get enough nutrition.

 - Mental health conditions.
-People with cerebral palsy may have mental health (psychiatric) conditions, such as depression.
+People with cerebral palsy might have mental health conditions, such as depression.
 Social isolation and the challenges of coping with disabilities can contribute to depression.
+Behavioral problems can also occur.

-- Lung disease.
-People with cerebral palsy may develop lung disease and breathing disorders.
+- Heart and lung disease.
+People with cerebral palsy may develop heart disease, lung disease and breathing disorders.
+Problems with swallowing can result in respiratory problems, such as aspiration pneumonia.

 - Osteoarthritis.
-Pressure on joints or abnormal alignment of joints from muscle spasticity may lead to the early onset of painful degenerative bone disease (osteoarthritis).
+Pressure on joints or abnormal alignment of joints from muscle spasticity may lead to the early onset of this painful degenerative bone disease.

-- Osteopenia.
-Fractures due to low bone density (osteopenia) can stem from several common factors such as lack of mobility, nutritional shortcomings and antiepileptic drug use.
+- Osteoporosis.
+Fractures due to low bone density can result from several factors such as lack of mobility, inadequate nutrition and anti-epileptic drug use.

 - Make sure you're vaccinated.
-Vaccination against diseases such as rubella may prevent an infection that could cause fetal brain damage.
+Getting vaccinated against diseases such as rubella, preferably before getting pregnant, might prevent an infection that could cause fetal brain damage.

 - Take care of yourself.
-The healthier you are heading into a pregnancy, the less likely you'll be to develop an infection that may result in cerebral palsy.
+The healthier you are heading into a pregnancy, the less likely you'll be to develop an infection that results in cerebral palsy.

 - Seek early and continuous prenatal care.
 Regular visits to your doctor during your pregnancy are a good way to reduce health risks to you and your unborn baby.
 Seeing your doctor regularly can help prevent premature birth, low birth weight and infections.

-- Practice good child safety.
-Prevent head injuries by providing your child with a car seat, bicycle helmet, safety rails on beds and appropriate supervision.
+Rarely, cerebral palsy can be caused by brain damage that occurs in childhood.
+Practice good general safety.
+Prevent head injuries by providing your child with a car seat, bicycle helmet, safety rails on the bed and appropriate supervision.